Inspiration Color Blue in Art: What It Means and How to Utilize it In Artwork

 The Birth of Venus, Sandro Botticelli, Tempera on Panel, 1483-1485

-Venus and the work were meant to convey a profound sense of beauty and elegance to the observer — and his choice of the colour palette does that successfully.
-Painted in the mid-1480s, this work was done in the height of Sandro’s popularity and success; and is considered one of the most beautiful and greatest pieces of European art.
+Venus and the work were meant to convey a profound sense of beauty and elegance to the observer — and his choice of the color palette does that successfully.
+Painted in the mid-1480s, this work was done at the height of Sandro’s popularity and success; and is considered one of the most beautiful and greatest pieces of European art.

 Pablo Picasso – The Blue Period

-What does the colour blue mean for Pablo Picasso?
+What does the color blue mean for Pablo Picasso?

 The Blue Room, Pablo Picasso, Oil on canvas, 1901

 Outcasts became Picasso’s subjects during this blue period.
 In addition to artists and rebels frowned upon by society, he included prostitutes, drunks, the homeless, and those simply struggling with the pressures of everyday life.
 These somber but magnificent paintings are now some of his most popular works, and has helped defined Picasso’s artistic identity.
 His story is a perfect example that adversity can always be turned into a chance for artistic growth.